-While Walter Reed National Military Medical Center and Ft Belvoir Community Hospital provide world-class medical care for gravely wounded service members, the Yellow Ribbon Fund provides the programs that make daily life more manageable for the wounded and their family caregivers.
-For amputees, days in the hospital can stretch into many months, and loved ones often cannot afford to stay by their side.
-Each year, YRF provides families of the wounded with hotel rooms and apartments (5,800 nights to date), cab rides to and from the hospital (3,000), therapeutic massages to ease stress (480), and a wide range of social events, from pool days to movie nights (over 100).
-Last year, YRF completed a playground and barbecue area at Walter Reed, designed to give military families a welcoming space just steps from the hospital.
-One-on-one mentoring for service members and their families on future employment and college admission are designed to help them reintegrate into civilian life.
-Serving over 1,000 soldiers and families annually, YRF proves how mighty even small acts can be.
+While Walter Reed and Ft Belvoir hospitals provide world-class medical care for gravely wounded service members, YRF provides the programs that make daily life more manageable for the wounded and their family caregivers.
+For those who face long stays while family members recover, it provides hotel rooms and apartments (9,678 nights to date), rental cars (2,185 families served), and a wide range of critically important social events.
+A playground at Walter Reed provides a welcoming space for kids just steps from the hospital.
+One-on-one mentoring for service members and their families on future employment and college admission are designed to reintegrate them into civilian life.
+Some programs, like Family Caregiver, have expanded to six states with eight new locations on the way.
+Serving over 1,000 soldiers and families annually, YRF makes sure that we take care of those who have taken care of us.

 Headquarters: MD-Montgomery County